-Dr Cheung Hoi Shan began her research career in 2004 at the Singapore Children’s Society, a voluntary welfare organisation which played a major role in nurturing her interest in research on children and families in Singapore.
-She obtained a PhD in Developmental Psychology from the National University of Singapore (NUS) in 2014, where she studied how parental sensitive behaviour is related to children’s peer relationship in preschool.
-Upon graduation, she continued to develop her research in attachment theory and school bullying, as a postdoctoral fellow in the Department of Psychology at NUS and later a visiting scholar in the Department of Human Development and Family Studies at Purdue University.
-Dr Cheung joined Yale-NUS College in 2017.
+Assistant Professor Cheung Hoi Shan began her research career in 2004 at the Singapore Children’s Society, a voluntary welfare organisation which played a major role in nurturing her interest in research on children and families in Singapore.
+She obtained a PhD in Developmental Psychology from the National University of Singapore (NUS) in 2014, with a research focus on attachment theory, parental sensitive behaviour and children’s social development.
+She subsequently completed a postdoctoral fellowship at the Department of Psychology at NUS, and was a visiting scholar in the Department of Human Development and Family Studies at Purdue University.
+In her postdoctoral years, she further developed her research expertise in parent-child attachment, and extended her research interest into other domains of child development such as school bullying and the effects of parental discipline.
+Asst Prof Cheung joined Yale-NUS College in 2017.

 Cheung, H. S., & Elliott, J. M. (2017).
 Child shyness and peer likeability: The moderating role of pragmatics and vocabulary.
 British Journal of Developmental Psychology, 35, 531-545. doi:10.1111/bjdp.12192

 Cheung, H. S., & Sim, T. N. (2017).
 Social support from parents and friends for Chinese adolescents in Singapore.
 Youth & Society, 49(4), 548-564. doi:10.1177/0044118X14559502